cestef/rwalk/README.md

 ### Is rwalk stable?

 rwalk is stable but it's still in the early stages of development.
 It should work for most use cases but there may be bugs.

-### Is rwalk fast?

-rwalk is designed to be fast.
-It's multi-threaded and uses async I/O. It's one of the fastest directory scanners out there.

 ## Benchmarks